charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 #### II.5.h) Synonyms and Aspects

 Each declension keeps only a minimal set of synonyms, and every synonym reflects a specific aspect:
+However, within each declension, **one synonym is considered the “principal synonym”**, the one that best represents the nature of the declension.

+This principal synonym defines the **default perspective** of the class.

 * **Agent declension** → `agent` (agent aspect), `abstraction` (object aspect), `simu_real_obj` (simulation aspect)
 * **Worker_agent declension** → `worker_agent` (agent aspect), `comp_as_worker` (simulation aspect)